Everything you need to know about SOC benefits, roles, responsibilities and more.

 The security operations center (SOC) is the hub of your organization’s security infrastructure.
 The SOC is responsible for collecting, analyzing and responding to alerts.
 The SOC usually includes a wide array of tools, such as SIEM and SOAR solutions, firewalls, IDPs, backup tools and many others.

-Prevention and proactive monitoring: prevention is the best offense when it comes to cyber-attacks.
+Prevention is the best offense when it comes to cyber-attacks.
 The SOC team will stay up-to-date with the latest cybercrime trends, create incident response plans, patch vulnerabilities and other major preventative measures.

 Types of SOCs